jessekelighine/vindent.vim/README.md

 12 \end{enumerate}
 ```
 If the cursor is on line 3 ad you press `dii`, lines 3 to 10 would be deleted;
-if the cursor is on line 7 and you press `dai`, lines 3 to 7 would be deleted.
+if the cursor is on line 7 and you press `dai`, lines 3 to 7 would be deleted;
+if the cursor is on line 1 and you press `vii`, nothing would happen.

 ## Licence